Casino at Marino: Name

 The name 'Casino' is the diminutive form of the 18th-century Italian word 'casa' meaning 'house', thus 'little house', and was not used in the modern sense of a gambling establishment.
 After his 9-year Grand Tour of Italy and Greece, Caulfield was taken with all things Italian, and decided to add a 'little house' or pleasure house to his estate, which he had already named after the town of Marino in Lazio.

 Planning and development

 The Casino is one of the few remaining elements that remains of Lord Charlemont's eighteenth-century demesne at Marino.
-There had also been other ornamental buildings including gothic follies, extensive walled gardens, various gateways and the main Marino House which was itself demolished in the 1920s.
+There had also been other ornamental buildings including a gothic room or temple which formed a tall tower (sometimes referred to as Rosamond's Bower), a gothic seat, a cottage orné (the hermitage), extensive walled gardens, a serpentine lake, various ornate gateways and the main Marino House which was itself demolished in the 1920s.

-Described by Charles T. Bowden in his Travel Guide of 1791 as a 'terrestrial paradise', the design of the landscape was inspired by Lord Charlemont's extensive Grand Tour.
-The grounds included a lake and small streams, and at least one tunnel.
+Described by Charles Topham Bowden in his travel guide A Tour Through Ireland of 1791 as a 'terrestrial paradise', the design of the landscape was inspired by Lord Charlemont's extensive Grand Tour.
+The grounds included a lake and small streams, and at least one tunnel which is still in existence.